lelandrichardson/knockout-paged/README.md

 #Knockout-Paged.js : A Knockout Paging Plugin

 ##How does it work?

-knockout-paged.js works by extending `ko.observableArray.fn` to include a `paged` method.
+knockout-paged.js works by extending `ko.observableArray.fn` to include an `asPaged` method.
 This method, called as a method of an instantiated `ko.observableArray`, returns the same observable array, except that it has a couple of additional propertied hanging off of it which can be used for paging.
 (Note: the underlying array is not modified at all)

 ###What are the additional properties?